DC Marketing Job Seekers Beware!

-But, don’t be scared and don’t feel tricked.
-Here are some tips to address two of the most common spooky questions you’re sure to be asked during that next interview:
+Here are some tips to address two of the most common spooky interview questions:

 Hiring managers ask this question to gauge your motivation for considering a new position.
-Are you really interested in a job with this company?
-If hired, will you be an employee committed for the long term?
-Or are you simply motivated by money, status or to leverage the opportunity for your own benefit?
+How interested are you in the company?
+If hired, will you commit for the long term?
+What motivates you?
+Are you simply motivated by money, status, or to leverage the opportunity for your own benefit?

-They also want to see how you speak about your current employer to look for any potential red flags about you as an employee.
-Are you professional and fair?
+They also want to see how you speak about your current employer.
+Are you showing any red flags?
+Also, are you professional and fair?
 Even if things in your current job aren’t perfect, do you represent the company in the best possible light?
 Or do you have an axe grind?

 Here are a few good tricks for answering the question:

-- “I have learned a lot at my current company, and now I am ready to take my knowledge and career to the next level.”
+- “I have learned a lot at my current company.
+Now I am ready to take my knowledge and career to the next level.”

-- “I have been very happily employed at ABC company, but when this professional opportunity came up, I simply could not refuse the chance to learn more and consider working for a highly regarded company like yours.”
+- “I have been very happily employed at ABC company.
+That said, when this professional opportunity came up, I simply could not refuse the chance to learn more and consider working for a highly regarded company like yours.”

-Many job seekers have the misperception that this question is asked as a way to “lowball” an eventual job offer.
+Many job seekers think this question is a way to “lowball” an eventual job offer.
+They are wrong.

-Quite the opposite, it’s a way for companies to determine whether their needs and salary parameters are aligned with yours—or not.
-If their salary offer can only go so far, and if your expectations are very different, it will be difficult, if not impossible, to negotiate a salary agreeable to both parties.
-Companies would rather know this upfront so as not to waste their time or yours on a possible match that just can’t be made.
+Quite the opposite.
+It’s a way for companies to determine whether their needs and salary parameters are aligned with yours—or not.
+If their salary offer can only go so far, and if your expectations are very different, you’re stuck.
+It will be difficult, if not impossible, to negotiate a salary agreeable to both parties.
+Companies would rather know this upfront so as not to waste anyone’s time on an impossible match.